TheBlackWolfPack/SuperSimpleSystem-RPG/README.md

 # Downloads
 Find all the relevant documents about SSS RPG on our [Download Page](./downloads).
 Like the core rule books, description of races, classes, skills and items.
-All kinds if adventures supported by the SuperSimpleSystem RPG can be found in the [Adventure Collection](./adventures).
+All kinds of adventures supported by the SuperSimpleSystem RPG can be found in the [Adventure Collection](./adventures).